Gelarehh/Breast-Cancer-Diagnosis-Using-Decision-Trees/README.md

 # Dataset

-The dataset used for the training and test simulations is a classification study of glass types performed with criminological research.
-Features are calculated from a digital image of a fine needle aspiration (FNA) of the breast mass.
+The dataset used for the training and test simulations are features calculated from a digital image of a fine needle aspiration (FNA) of the breast mass.
 They describe the characteristics of the cell nucleus in the image.
 30% of the dataset is saved for testing, and the evaluation metric is the jaccard_score function.

 > Attributes for each cell nucleus

 <ol>